harmony-one/harmony-ops/docs/nodes/setUpNode.md

 	./wallet.sh -d
 	```

-12. Create a new key pair with the following command and input your passphrase:
+12. Create a new ECDSA account address with the following command and input your passphrase.
 	```
 	./wallet.sh new
 	```